hiDaDeng/hidadeng/README.md

 ### I'm DaDeng, a PhD candidate from Harbin Institute of Technology, China.

-- I'm major in management science.
+- I major in management science.

 - I'm famililar with Python programming